PeterBadoingy/LC-Fixes/README.md

 ---------------------------------

-badoingylcfixes.oiv - Fixes interiors + collisions - Fixes Popcycle and Zone + other things
+badoingylcfixes.oiv - Fixes interiors + collisions - Fixes Popcycle and Zone - Fixes for Ped Spawns on props + traffic nodes/paths

+badoingylcfixesNoPaths.oiv - Fixes interiors + collisions - Fixes Popcycle and Zone - Fixes for Ped Spawns on props only

 ---------------------------------